Rytelier/Godot-Debug-Suite-CS/README.md

 You can unpin and rename the variable display by right clicking on the pinned list entry.
 Save the list by going to `Debug suite` button and choosing `Save pinned`.

-You can also pin a value from a script, to do so, use the `PinVariableFromScript(string customId, Variant value)` function (it must be called each time to update).
+You can also pin a value from a script, to do so, use the `DebugSuite.Instance.PinVariableFromScript(string customId, Variant value)` function (it must be called each time to update).

 ## Hotkeys